FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 ### Metadata standards

-- Feedbacks about implementing standards in your organization
+- Feedback about implementing standards in your organization
 - Any of your own ontologies created for supporting other needs
 - Any tools used or developed for supporting standards
 - Any best practices defined